The Great Green Wall: trees to halt the desert

 Balanites aegyptiaca (L.) Delile

-This tree can live for 2 years without water.
-It is resistant to brushfires thanks to its thick bark, and can live for over 100 years in harsh conditions.
-This makes it an excellent candidate to withstand the desert's onslaught!
-It also makes itself useful to people in various ways, by providing fruit, fodder, raw materials for construction or craftsmanship...
+This tree can survive for 2 years without water.
+It is resistant to bush fires thanks to its thick bark and can live for over 100 years in hostile environments.
+Enough to survive on the edge of the desert!

 What is desertification?